MoYapro/homeCluster/README.md

 ###### hold - kubeadm is used to upgrade
 apt-mark hold kubelet kubeadm kubectl

+# install nsf driver to mount nsf-shares
+To enable the pods to mount nfs shares the nfs driver needs to be installed:
+`apt install nsf-common`

 # Install a kubernetes master node

 kubeadm config images pull